dkobras/ansible-bigbluebutton/README.md

   * `bbb_install_webhooks`: Install the bbb-webhooks package, useful to integrate bbb into other web applications (Default: `True`).
   * `bbb_install_greenlight`: Install the Greenlight frontend (Default: `False`)

+To configure optional SIP dial-in, define a dict `bbb_sip_providers` (Default: unset) to supply information about each SIP provider.
+Each key in the dict corresponds to a provider config.
+Its value is another dict where each key maps to a parameter of the same name in the BBB SIP configuration.
+At least
+`username`, `password` (for the SIP credentials), `proxy` (FQDN of the SIP gateway), and extension (dial-in number) have to be set.
+The default dial-in number for display in human-readable format should be supplied in `bbb_sip_default_dialin`.
+A verbose dial-in message can be supplied in
+`bbb_sip_welcome_footer` (defaults to the message example given in the BBB SIP documentation).

 In order to deploy a basic setup of the _Greenlight_ frontend alongside _BigBlueButton_, the following variables can be set:

   * `bbb_greenlight_image`: Docker image to run for Greenlight (Default: `bigbluebutton/greenlight:v2`)